Fatherland (novel): Nazi society

 Military service remains compulsory, as Germany is still at war with a rump Soviet Union east of the Urals.
 As the first generation of Nazi leaders who founded the party and came to power alongside Hitler begins to die off, Nazi officials are increasingly well-educated technocrats in the mould of Albert Speer.
 The police force (the Orpo, or uniformed police, and the Kripo, or criminal investigation bureau) is integrated with the SS, with police officers having honorary SS ranks.

 According to the main characters, however, German society in the early 1960s is becoming more and more rebellious.
 The younger generation has no memory of the instability that paved the way for Hitler's rise to power.
 American and British cultural influence and growing pacifism have taken hold among German youth.
 Jazz music is still popular, and the German government claims to have come up with a version which is free from "Negroid influence".
-In spite of the general repression, the Beatles' real-life Hamburg engagements occur in the novel and have already been denounced in the state-run press.
+In spite of the general repression, the Beatles' real-life Hamburg engagements occur in the novel and have already been denounced in the state-controlled press.
 Germany is periodically attacked by resistance terrorists, with officials assassinated and civilian airliners bombed in-flight.
 Universities are centres of student dissent, with opposition movements such as the White Rose being once again active.

 Nazi organisations such as Kraft durch Freude still exist and fulfill their original roles such as providing holidays to resort areas under German control.
 German citizens are still encouraged to contribute to the Winterhilfswerk.
 A sprawling transport network covers the entire Reich, including a vast autobahn and railway network in the manner of the real-life proposed Breitspurbahn system, which carries immense trains.

 Technology

 The level of technology in the novel's 1960s is much the same as in real life.
 The German military uses jet aircraft, nuclear submarines, and aircraft carriers; civilian technology has also advanced considerably.
 Jet airliners, televisions, coffee machines and photocopiers are used in Germany.
-The use of photocopiers is restricted to track their use in case they are utilized by dissidents.
+The use of photocopiers is restricted to track their use in case they are utilised by dissidents.

 Both the United States and Germany appear to have sophisticated space technology.
 Germany's space program is based at the old rocket-testing facility at Peenemünde, on the Baltic coast.
 The extent of space exploration is not specified, but a conversation between March and Maguire suggests that Germany is justified in boasting about being ahead of the US in the Space Race.